Rataje nad Sázavou: Administrative division

+Etymology

+The name Rataje is derived from the Old Czech word rataj, i.e. 'ploughman', 'farmer'.

 Geography

 Rataje nad Sázavou is located 27 km southwest of Kutná Hora and 39 km southeast of Prague.
 Most of the municipal territory lies in the Vlašim Uplands, only the eastern part lies in the Upper Sázava Hills.
 The highest point is at 480 m above sea level.
 The market town is situated on the right bank of the Sázava River, which forms the municipal border.